Lonicera sempervirens ‘Major Wheeler’

 How Large Does Honeysuckle Vine ‘Major Wheeler’ Grow?

-At maturity, this honeysuckle typically reaches 6–8 ft. tall with a spread of 4–8 ft., depending on growing conditions and support.
+At maturity, this vine typically reaches 6–8 ft. in height with a spread of 4–8 ft., depending on growing conditions and available support structures.

 Additional Information